-Your little 2 month old baby is no doubt just the most adorable little being on the planet….but your 2 month old baby’s sleep may be less darling!
+Your little 2-month-old baby is no doubt just the most adorable little being on the planet.
+But your 2-month-old baby’s sleep may be less darling!
 By the time your little one is 2 months old, naps may be all over the place, and night sleep may feel like a nightmare.
-Plus, we find in our work with parents that by the time your baby is 2 months old, all the adrenaline that was keeping you going through the newborn phase is wearing off quickly, and exhaustion is hitting full-force.
+Plus, we find in our work with parents that by the time your baby is 2 months old, all the adrenaline that was keeping you going through the newborn phase is wearing off quickly.
+Exhaustion is hitting full force.

 Yeah…to call 2 months old a tricky time would be an understatement. 😉 Fortunately for you, we have tips!

-2 Month Old Baby Sleep Tips: 8 Ways To Help Your 2 Month Old Sleep
+2 Month Old Baby Sleep Tips: 8 Ways to Help Your Baby Sleep

 - Lots of night-waking is normal.
-At 2 months old, your baby’s drive to eat still trumps the drive to sleep, and this is perfectly normal.
-Don’t worry at all about sleeping through the night at this age – just focus on feeding your baby frequently.
-And take heart – night sleep will gradually start to lengthen in the next month or two.
+At 2 months old, your baby’s drive to eat still trumps the drive to sleep.
+This is perfectly normal.
+Don’t worry at all about sleeping through the night at this age.
+Just focus on feeding your baby frequently.
+And take heart.
+Night sleep will gradually start to lengthen in the next month or two.

 - Focus on rhythms and routines, not on the clock.
 This is HUGE.
-Most babies are in no way ready for a clock-based schedule at this age, and if you try to force one on your baby, the outcome will no doubt be disastrous (over-tired baby, anyone?)
+Most babies are in no way ready for a clock-based schedule at this age.
+If you try to force one on your baby, the outcome will no doubt be disastrous.
+(Over-tired baby, anyone?)
 But that doesn’t mean each day needs to be chaotic and unpredictable.
-What you CAN do is to focus on carving out routines for your 2 month old baby.
-At this age, the Eat-Play-Sleep routine is a great one – feed your baby, engage her in a short activity, and then lay her down to sleep (ideally, while she’s still slightly awake).
-And focus on doing this routine in chunks of time, rather than by the clock – for example, aim for 3-hour blocks of time during the day, give or take 30 minutes or so.
+What you CAN do is to focus on carving out routines for your 2-month-old baby.
+At this age, the Eat-Play-Sleep routine is a great one.
+Feed your baby, engage her in a short activity, and then lay her down to sleep (ideally, while she’s still slightly awake).
+And focus on doing this routine in chunks of time, rather than by the clock.
+For example, aim for 3-hour blocks of time during the day, give or take 30 minutes or so.

 - The “witching hour” is definitely still ‘a thing’ for your 2 month old!
-If you find that your 2 month old baby is fussy in the evening, believe me, you are NOT alone – this is so common!
+If you find that your 2-month-old baby is fussy in the evening, believe me, you are NOT alone.
+This is so common!
 Most newborns and young babies go through this “witching hour” fussy spell.
 It will start to get better soon, but for now, your best bet is to plan on lots of cuddling and feeding in the evening.
-Remember, this is a development spell…it’s not something to “fix”.
-And keep in mind, too, that many babies fuss frequently in the evening because they want to cluster feed before they go to bed for the night, so this can actually work to your advantage, if you offer frequent feeds right before bed.
+Remember, this is a development spell.
+It’s not something to “fix.”
+Keep in mind, too, that many babies fuss frequently in the evening because they want to cluster feed before they go to bed for the night.
+This can actually work to your advantage if you offer frequent feeds right before bed.
 Many babies will follow up this spell with their longest stretch of night sleep.

 - You are still in the season of back-to-back-to-back growth spurts, so adjust accordingly.
 Speaking of fussy spells and cluster-feeding…growth spurt, anyone?
 Babies go through an eye-popping number of baby growth spurts in the first year of life, and guess what?
 One of those growth spurts happens right at 8 weeks.
-You may notice extra night-waking, shortened naps, and increased fussiness around this time – this is all normal.
+You may notice extra night-waking, shortened naps, and increased fussiness around this time.
+This is all normal.
 Respond by offering extra feedings as necessary.
-Just like the “witching hour”, this growth spurt is a perfectly normal developmental stage, and is not a problem to solve; rather, it’s a spell that you just have to wait out.
+Just like the “witching hour,” this growth spurt is a perfectly normal developmental stage.
+It’s not a problem to solve.
+Rather, it’s a spell that you just have to wait out.

 - Work on “drowsy, but awake” at bedtime, and/or during the first nap of the day.
 As I mentioned earlier, your baby is too young for official sleep training at this age.
 However, if you want to start working on building a healthy foundation of good sleep habits now, you can slowly start to work on laying your baby down drowsy, but awake, a few times each day.
-You do not want to do this for every nap, and after each night waking (doing that will lead to an overtired and cranky baby!); rather, just work on drowsy but awake for one nap per day (preferably the first nap, when the drive to sleep is strong) and possibly at bedtime (again, when the drive to sleep is very powerful).
-Just remember not to push this – if your baby protests, it’s perfectly okay to take a step back, and try again in another week or two.
+You do not want to do this for every nap, and after every night waking.
+(Doing that will lead to an overtired and cranky baby!)
+Rather, just work on drowsy but awake for one nap per day (preferably the first nap, when the drive to sleep is strong) and possibly at bedtime (again, when the drive to sleep is very powerful).
+Just remember not to push this.
+If your baby protests, it’s perfectly okay to take a step back and try again in another week or two.